 Figure 2 illustrates that, except for small values of the scaling, the relative efficiency for a given noise distribution is relatively insensitive to the scaling.
-Related to this, from Figure 1 it appears that the optimal scaling (i.e., the value l which maximises $J(\ell)$) is relatively insensitive to the variance of the additive noise.
-When there is no noise, the optimum is $\hat{\ell}0 \approx 2.38$ as first noted in [RGG97], however the optimum remains close to 2.5 across a range of variances for both choices of noise distribution.
+Related to this, from Figure 1 it appears that the optimal scaling [i.e., the value l which maximises $J(\ell)$] is relatively insensitive to the variance of the additive noise.
+When there is no noise, the optimum is $\hat{\ell}0 \approx 2.38$ as first noted in [26]; however, the optimum remains close to 2.5 across a range of variances for both choices of noise distribution.

-For these two examples, as might be expected, for any given scaling of the random walk proposal, the efficiency relative to the idealised algorithm decreases as the standard deviation of the noise increases, a phenomenon that is investigated more generally in [AV14].
+For these two examples, as might be expected, for any given scaling of the random walk proposal, the efficiency relative to the idealised algorithm decreases as the standard deviation of the noise increases, a phenomenon that is investigated more generally in [3].
 Thus there is an implicit cost of having to estimate the target density.
 As a result of this, we should not expect the optimal acceptance probability for RWM of 0.234 to hold here.

 2.5.
 Diffusion limit.
 We next prove that PsMRWM in high dimensions can be well-approximated by an appropriate diffusion limit (obtained as $d \to \infty$).
-This provides further justification for measuring efficiency by the ESJD, as discussed in detail in [RR13].
+This provides further justification for measuring efficiency by the ESJD, as discussed in detail in [29].
 Briefly, the limiting ESJD (suitably scaled) is equal to the square of the limiting process's diffusion coefficient, h say.
-By a simple time
+By a simple time change argument, the asymptotic variance of any Monte Carlo estimate of interest is inversely proportional to h.
+Minimising variance is thus equivalent to maximising h; that is, h becomes (at least in the limit) unambiguously the right quantity to optimise.
+By constrast, MCMC algorithms which have nondiffusion limits can behave in very different ways, and ESJD may not be an appropriate way to compare algorithms in such cases.